cetusarto/MyAnimeList/README.md

    easier access in the next steps.
 2. Cleansing Dataset: Drops useless columns from each file and saves them in a parquet file in order to optimize the reading process of each notebook.
+3. Outliers Analysis: Analyses outliers from the main variables which are going to be used in the analysis checking 3 Standard deviations and then 6 from the mean, and it checks the quantity of reviews from each group.
+It results in the following information by group:
+    1. By anime: It presents outliers, which do not seem to cause big changes as they are not outliers at 6 SDs.
+    2. By genre: It does not present outliers.
+    3. By user: It still presents outliers after 6 SDs (a total of 2930), which represents nearly 0.3% of the total users.
+    4. By user watch time: It does not present outliers afer 6 SDs
+4. Data Integrity: Analyses the integrity of some data:
+    1. Check reviews integrity: Checks if all interactions with reviews contain all the different types of sub-reviews.
+       100% of all the reviews had all sub-reviews.
+    2. Animes With no Scores: 395 anime have not been reviewed or scored.
+    3. Null count: The 3 tables are analysed:
+        1. User: No null values
+        2. Anime: Some null values on start and end date (181 and 580).
+        3. User Anime: Correct amount of null values (review_id null when there is no review, null score when there is no review, etc...)
+        4. User Anime Date Check: All review_date values are correct (parseable and in a possible time frame)

 ### 4.3 General Analysis ###